Leviticus 27:34

 The commands of Leviticus are the authoritative word of the Lord establishing His covenant with His people.

-34 These are the commandments which Yahweh commanded Moses for the children of Israel on Mount Sinai.
+34 These are the commandments that the LORD gave to Moses for the Israelites on Mount Sinai.

 The commands of Leviticus are the authoritative word of the LORD establishing His covenant with His people.